 Walkability and the amount of walking: How does improved

 walkability affect the amount of walking?
 What are the influencing factors and how can data help us understand these

 Why is this so?
-What are the reasons that walking stages, trips, times or distances do not increase overall as we would expect given the improvements to the walking environment?
+What are the reasons why that walking stages, trips, times or distances do not increase overall as would be expected given the improvements in the walking environment?
 What are the factors influencing walkability and the amount of walking?
-How can we collect data and create indicators that reflect the true developments in the walking world?Building on the work completed by Walk21 for the International Walking Data Standard and past pre-conference workshops on Measuring Walking, we will discuss how to better understand these apparent conflicts and evaluate in more depth the trends in walking data.
+How can we collect data and create indicators that reflect the true developments in the walking world?